 Now, here is where learning how to zoom in Lightroom will benefit you when you are trying to make your editing more efficient.
 In general, Lightroom will remember the last zoom settings you used so the next time you zoom in or out, the program will revert to those settings.
 If you used the fill command and had your zoom set to 1:2, for example, Lightroom would remember that and apply it the next time you used the fill command.

 This is a method by which you can set a Default to get back to quickly when you want to examine something.
 You might have a preferred zoom for when you are viewing an image as a fit to screen, and a separate preference for the fill to screen.
 You can then switch between both quickly to look at a photo the way you want when you need.
+This is something you can do before you press the undo feature in Lightroom and decide to make changes to your wedding photos.

 Using the Lock Zoom Position